-We began developing the manual based on the framework developed during the DACUM workshop.
+We began developing the manual based on the framework identified during the DACUM workshop.
 We reached out to extension educators and farmers to get feedback on the sections of the manual, and identify the best resources to list for the initial steps of whole farm planning that lay the groundwork for future on-farm experimentation.
 One agricultural service provider reviewed the outline.
 The farmers at the DACUM process and in communications stressed the importance of big-picture thinking, careful planning of work-life balance, and assessing one’s strengths.
-We searched for the best resources out there for these topics as we proceed with the rest of the manual.
+We searched for the best resources available regarding these topics as we proceeded with the rest of the manual.

 After filing for a no-cost extension for this project, Laurie Drinkwater hired Tomasz Falkowski as a postdoctoral researcher.
 Tomasz began working on this project in May.

-Since being hired, Tomasz interviewed eight farmers (Thor Oeschner, Anton Burkett, Klaas Martens, Jean-Paul Courtens & Jody Bolluyt, Michael and Karma Glos, and Lou Lego) to clarify the contents of the manual.
-He also wrote eight case studies detailing real-world examples of farmer problem-solving based on these interviews, which were included in the manual.
+Tomasz interviewed ten farmers (Thor Oeschner, Anton Burkett, Klaas Martens, Jean-Paul Courtens & Jody Bolluyt, Michael and Karma Glos, Lou Lego, Steve Groff, and Adam Squire) to clarify the contents of the manual.
+He also wrote eleven additional case studies detailing real-world examples of farmer problem-solving based on these interviews, which were included in the manual.

 In addition to the case studies, Tomasz performed a comprehensive literature review regarding the steps farmers identified as being critical for the problem-solving process.
 Based on this background research, he wrote a complete draft of the manual detailing on-farm research.
-This draft was subsequently edited heavily, and we are making final revisions before sending it out to extension educators and farmers (including those who participated in the DACUM event)
+This draft was subsequently edited heavily, and sent out to extension educators and farmers (including those who participated in the DACUM event) for review.

 4. 200 service providers receive invitations or read advertisements, and learn about the training workshops and manual.

-5. 70 agricultural service providers and educators attend one of three training sessions held throughout the NE (20-25/each workshop) and learn about problem-solving and experimentation on the farm.
-(January 9, February 21, 23)
+5. Agricultural service providers and farmers attend up to three training sessions held throughout the NE (~20-25/each workshop) and learn about problem-solving and experimentation on the farm.

-6. 20-25 extension educators provide detailed feedback on the manual at the workshops described in Milestone #6.
+6. 20-25 extension educators provide detailed feedback on the manual at the first training.

-9. 30 Trained extension educators create new programs to teach 600 farmers about how to use proven, farmer-friendly problem-solving methods to improve their operations (January 2017-onward)
+8. 30 Trained extension educators create new programs to teach 600 farmers about how to use proven, farmer-friendly problem-solving methods to improve their operations

-10. 30 trained extension educators are supported by the project team in their efforts to help farmers apply these methods to improve their farming operations through phone conversations and access to the manual and supporting materials (March 2019-onward).
+10. 30 trained extension educators are supported by the project team in their efforts to help farmers apply these methods to improve their farming operations through phone conversations and access to the manual and supporting materials.